carbon-language/carbon-lang/proposals/p0074-decision.md

-# Decision for: Carbon: Change comment/decision timelines in proposal process
+# Decision for: Change comment/decision timelines in proposal process

 <!--
 Part of the Carbon Language project, under the Apache License v2.0 with LLVM